csbg/Hands-on-Biomedical-Data/fgsea.md

   unique()
 ```
 ## **On Galaxy**
-You already have the datasets on the history,
+You already have the datasets on the history.
-Now go to interactive Rstudio session
+Now you can go to interactive Rstudio session and do the following steps

 Here is a function that you can use to load a database in R.
 ```R
 read_enrichR_database <- function(path){